TeodorsLisovenko/lisa-on-microservices/README.md

 3. `On the localization of the code of interest`.
 Frameworks provide a large set of solutions and syntaxis dedicated to the different concerns of services development, build-up, maintenance, and testing.
 Define a list of syntax examples that are associated with the point of communication.
 These would be the code portions that LiSA to later statically analyze.

-4. `On dissection of framework syntax`.
-Learn how to use PyLISA SARL could decode framework syntax (annotations, declarations, etc.), and how to make them usable and understandable for further LiSA analysis pipeline.
+4. `On dissection of syntax`.
+Learn how to use SARL could decode framework syntax (annotations, declarations, etc.), and how to make them usable and understandable for further LiSA analysis pipeline.

 5. `On results`.
 Specify what the results of a statically analyzed system of microservices should look like.
 In the context of issues and warnings investigate how LiSA checkers could output them textually.
 In the context of visualization investigate how LiSA’s current graph capabilities could accommodate visual representation of microservice provider-consumption edges.

 ## 1. On what the analyzer is targeting

 The specific of static code analysis in the field of microservices is a focus on inter-service issues and code smells, in other words on workflow problematics between two more microservices and their mutual communication or contact points.

-#### Sources:
+### Sources:

 #### 1.	*Registries like OWASP, Common Weakness Enumeration (CWE), and NIST National Vulnerability DB.*